Steve Kent (politician): Provincial politics

 Progressive Conservative member of the House of Assembly (MHA) Harvey Hodder opted not to run for re-election in the 2007 Newfoundland and Labrador general election.
 Kent announced his intentions to seek the PC nomination in the new district of Mount Pearl North.
 On 19 June 2007, he was elected as the Progressive Conservative candidate for the provincial election, taking 1,151 of 1,352 votes, over the only other contestant, Keith Cassell.
 In the subsequent general election, he was elected MHA for the electoral district of Mount Pearl North with 85% of the popular vote in the 9 October 2007, provincial election.
 On 30 October 2007, he resigned as Mayor of Mount Pearl in order to be sworn in as MHA.

 On 13 October 2010, Kent was named Parliamentary Secretary to the Minister Responsible for the Forestry and Agrifoods Agency.
 Kent was re-elected as the MHA for Mount Pearl North on 11 October 2011.
 In October 2013, Kent was named Minister of Municipal and Intergovernmental Affairs, Minister Responsible for Fire and Emergency Services and Registrar General.
 In January 2014, in addition to those portfolios he was also named Minister Responsible for the Office of Public Engagement.
-Kent resigned from his Cabinet positions on 3 July 2014, in order to run for the leadership of the provincial Progressive Conservative Party.
+Kent resigned from his Cabinet positions on 3 July 2014, and ran as a candidate for leadership of the provincial Progressive Conservative Party, to succeed Kathy Dunderdale.

-Kent was a candidate in the 2014 PC leadership election to succeed Kathy Dunderdale.
 He placed third with 20.7% of the vote and was eliminated on the first ballot.

-On 30 September 2014, Kent was named deputy premier, Minister of Health and Community Services, and Minister Responsible for the Office of Public Engagement.
+On 30 September 2014, Kent was named Deputy Premier, Minister of Health and Community Services, and Minister Responsible for the Office of Public Engagement.
 His cabinet responsibilities ended upon the swearing in of the new Liberal cabinet after change in government on 13 December 2015.

 In the 2015 election, Kent was re-elected, defeating Liberal candidate Mount Pearl Mayor Randy Simms.

-In September 2017, Kent announced that he would resign his seat in October to become chief administrative officer of the City of Mount Pearl.
-He officially resigned on 11 October.
+In September 2017, Kent announced that he would resign his seat to become chief administrative officer of the City of Mount Pearl that took effect on 11 October.